vermashresth/contributions/README.md

 # Contributing to Repositories in Source-aasf
-So you're interested in contributing Source-aasf?
-Excellent, we love your input!
-We want to make contributing to projects as easy and transparent as possible, whether it's:
+So you're interested in contributing to Source-aasf?
+Excellent!
+We appreciate your invaluable input!
+We want to make contributing to our projects as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code